orbeon/orbeon-forms-doc/installation/caches.md

     name="oxf.xforms.cache.resource"
     value="/ehcache3.xml"/>
 ```

+__NOTE: The Ehcache 3 JAR file is already included in Orbeon Forms.
+Java packages are different, and therefore the Ehcache 2.x and Ehcache 3.x JAR files do not conflict.__

 If you are using a different JCache-compatible implementation, different values for the `oxf.xforms.cache.resource` and/or `oxf.xforms.cache.uri` properties might be needed.